blambeau/phd/writing/NOTES.md

     * Refactor image 2.2 and add process models to it

-  * 2.4.2 Negative scenarios

-    * Find an older reference for _negative scenario_.

   * 2.4.5 Flowcharting scenarios ...

     * Say briefly why not all hMSCs define regular languages.